neurologic/Comparative-Animal-Behavior/levels-of-analysis/hormonal.md

 ---
 > ⏳ 10 min

-***Q4: The same hormone can be stimulatory (excitatory) for some neurons while simultaneously inhibiting other neurons.
+***Q4: The same hormone can be stimulatory (excitatory) for physiological/molecular processes in some neurons while simultaneously suppressive (inhibitory) in other neurons.
 True/False?
 Briefly explain.***

-***Q5: Why are molecules such as cAMP necessary for water-soluble hormones (but not lipid-soluble hormones) to effect gene expression?***
+***Q5: Why are relay molecules such as cAMP necessary for water-soluble hormones (but not lipid-soluble hormones) to affect gene expression?***

 ***Q6: What is the effect of a hormone if there are no receptors for the hormone?***

-***Q7: Think about how neuron and neural circuits work to orchestrate behavior.
-What do you think is a neural mechanism (or neuron property) that hormones could tap into to change behavior?***
+***Q7: How could hormones modulate the membrane potential of neurons?***

 ⏸️ PAUSE here for class-wide discussion